13001 N 35th Ave, Phoenix, AZ 85029

 Out of desire to grow and a need to improve the facilities, in October of 1984, the upper level and patio areas were demolished, and the present Sanctuary, Narthex, and offices were constructed and ready for worship on July 7, 1985.
 Our old chancel furniture that had been donated was given to a newly organized Christian church.
 Memorial funds and donations were used to provide new furnishings and stained-glass windows for the newly remodeled building.

-In 2015, after a time of study, reflection and prayer, the congregation determined to leave PCUSA and seek another denomination.
-Pastor Kirk retired.
-Interim Pastors Reverends Richard Klaus and Stephen Roosa shepherded us through the discernment process of choosing a denomination to align with and in 2017 we joined ECO: A Covenant Order of Evangelical Presbyterians.
-Interim Rev. Vicky Jackson stepped into to fulfil an ailing Rev. Roosa’s contract until we were able to bring in Interim Thomas (Tom) Lineweaver.
-In December 2019, we called our current Pastor Rev. Mathew (Mat) Brown.
+Interim Pastors, Reverends Richard Klaus and Stephen Roosa, shepherded us through the discernment process of choosing a denomination to align with and in 2017 we joined ECO: A Covenant Order of Evangelical Presbyterians.
+Interim Rev. Vicky Jackson stepped in to fulfill an ailing Rev. Roosa’s contract until we were able to bring in Interim Thomas (Tom) Lineweaver.
+In December 2019, we called Rev. Mathew (Mat) Brown who was bi-vocational working full time as a chaplain and part time for NPC.
+He was a steady leading presence during the pandemic of 2020-2021.
+Pastor Mat resigned and concluded his time with us on August 31, 2024.